 MSHN will fund up to 90 days of recovery housing based upon determination of need.
 Recovery housing is limited to one admission per 12-month period.
 Recovery housing providers should screen individuals prior to admission to determine if the person has participated in recovery housing within the last 12 months.
 Recovery housing providers can also contact the MSHN UM Department to confirm an individual's eligibility for MSHN-funded recovery housing services.
-Recovery housing providers will work with each consumer and the consumer's outpatient treatment provider to develop an individualized plan identifying either alternative housing to which the consumer will go after discharge or alternative sources of funding to pay for the consumer's continued stay in recovery housing.
+Recovery housing providers will work with each client and the client's outpatient treatment provider to develop an individualized plan identifying either alternative housing to which the client will go after discharge or alternative sources of funding to pay for the client's continued stay in recovery housing.